 The immediate negative effects of inhalants include: nausea, sneezing, coughing, nosebleeds, fatigue, lack of coordination, and loss of appetite.
 Solvents and aerosol sprays also decrease the heart and respiratory rates and impair judgment.
 Amyl and butyl nitrate cause rapid pulse, headaches, and involuntary passing of urine and feces.
 Long-term use may result in hepatitis or brain damage.
 Deeply inhaling the vapors, or using large amounts over a short time, may result in disorientation, violent behavior, unconsciousness, or death.
 High concentrations of inhalants can cause suffocation by displacing the oxygen in the lungs or by depressing the central nervous system to the point that breathing stops.
 Long-term use can cause weight loss, fatigue, electrolyte imbalance, and muscle fatigue.
 Repeated sniffing of concentrated vapors over time can permanently damage the nervous system.

 Cocaine stimulates the central nervous system.
 Its immediate effects include dilated pupils and elevated blood pressure, heart rate, respiratory rate, and body temperature.
-Crack or freebase rock is extremely addictive, and its effects are felt within ten seconds.
+Crack cocaine, or freebase rock cocaine, is extremely addictive, and its effects are felt within ten seconds.
 The physical effects include dilated pupils, increased pulse rate, elevated blood pressure, insomnia, loss of appetite, tactile hallucinations, paranoia, and seizure.
 The use of cocaine can cause death by cardiac arrest or respiratory failure.

 Stimulants can cause increased heart and respiratory rates, elevated blood pressure, dilated pupils, and decreased appetite.
 In addition, users may experience sweating, headache, blurred vision, dizziness, sleeplessness, and anxiety.
 Extremely high doses can cause a rapid or irregular heartbeat, tremors, loss of coordination, and even physical collapse.
 An amphetamine injection creates a sudden increase in blood pressure that can result in stroke, very high fever, or heart failure.
 Persons who use large amounts of amphetamines over a long period of time can develop an amphetamine psychosis that includes hallucinations, delusions, and paranoia.